syncfusion-content/blazor-docs/blazor/splitter/how-to/show-hide-splitter-panes.md

 ---
 layout: post
 title: Binding the visible property on Blazor Splitter Component | Syncfusion
-description: Learn here all about to show or hide the SplitterPane using visible property in Syncfusion Blazor Splitter component and more.
+description: Learn here all about how to show or hide the SplitterPane using visible property in the Syncfusion Blazor Splitter component and more.
 platform: Blazor
 control: Splitter
 documentation: ug
 ---

-# Dynamically show or hide the panes in Blazor Splitter Component
+# Dynamically show or hide the panes in the Blazor Splitter Component

-The `Visible` property is enabled by default in Blazor splitter.
-By using this property, you can show or hide the panes on initial load and dynamic use case scenarios.
+The `Visible` property is enabled by default in the Blazor splitter.
+By using this property, you can show or hide the panes on initial load and in dynamic use case scenarios.

-In the below code example bind the `Visible` property as mentioned below to show/hide the panes on CheckBox state change.
+In the following code example, bind the `Visible` property as mentioned below to show/hide the panes on CheckBox state change.

 ```cshtml